-As any farmer knows, agriculture brings trouble and turmoil as well as transcendent joys.
-Through the Great Depression and Dust Bowl of the 1930’s, Ashland families, like many across America, became forlorn, losing their jobs, farms and homes.
+For a hundred years, Belle Fiore’s slopes thrived as a cattle and hay farm first settled in approximately 1880.
+Belle Fiore’s flourishing hay fields were homesteaded by the Murphy family.
+In the 1930’s, Ashland families, like many across America, became forlorn, losing their jobs, farms and homes.
 The Murphy’s land eventually was claimed by a bank.
 When the economy finally recovered around 1937, the Miller family, originally from Georgia, became owners and farmers of Belle Fiore Estate’s fields, ponds and mountain slopes.

 The Kerwin family relocated from Denver to Oregon’s Rogue Valley in 1993.
-Edward Kerwin was an allergy & asthma specialist physician and clinical research scientist.
+Edward Kerwin was an allergy & asthma specialist, physician and clinical research scientist.
 He had done his training in hospitals in Denver and Iowa City, Iowa.

+After two years at NASA, Ed returned to studying history.
+Working at Princeton University, he obtained a MS in the history of science.
 By the mid-1980s Ed embarked on a career in medicine, attending the University of Colorado Medical School in Denver for four years.
 By 1993, after years of academic studies, the Kerwin family moved to Medford and Jackson County Oregon.

 Ed’s wife, Karen Kerwin, also had a diverse educational background.
 As a student, she studied languages in Tours, France, Viareggio, Italy and Salzburg, Austria.
 She completed her B.S. degree in Biochemistry at the University of California, Davis.
 Karen later obtained her Master’s Degree in Genetic Counseling at the University of Colorado.
-The Kerwins also have four children.
+The Kerwin’s also have four children.

 The Kerwin’s planted the Belle Fiore Vineyards in 2007, cultivating extraordinary wine grapes from many wine growing regions across Mediterranean Europe.
 From France’s Bordeaux region, we grow varietals including Cabernet Sauvignon, Cabernet Franc, Malbec, Petit Verdot and Merlot.
 From the Rhone, we grow Syrah grapes.
 And from Burgundy, our Pinot Noir grapes are celebrated and esteemed.
 Belle Fiore also grows Sauvignon Blanc and Sauvignon Musque, two additional classic French white wine grapes.
 The winery fashions exemplary wines using each of these classic French grape varietals.